smart-on-fhir/cumulus-library/docs/first-time-setup.md

 ## Command line usage

 Installing adds a `cumulus-library` command for interacting with athena.
-There are three primary modes most users will be interested in:
+It provides several actions for users:

-- `--create` will create a manifest file for you so you can start working on authoring queires (more information on this in [Creating studies](./creating-studies.md)).
+- `create` will create a manifest file for you so you can start working on authoring queires (more information on this in [Creating studies](./creating-studies.md)).
-- `--build` will create new study tables, replacing previously created versions (more information on this in [Creating studies](./creating-studies.md)).
+- `build` will create new study tables, replacing previously created versions (more information on this in [Creating studies](./creating-studies.md)).
+- `clean` will remove studies from Athena, in case you no longer need them
-- `--export` will output the data in the tables to both a `.csv` and `.parquet` file.
+- `export` will output the data in the tables to both a `.csv` and `.parquet` file.
 The former is intended for human review, while the latter is more compressed and should be preferred (if supported) for use when transmitting data/loading data into analytics packages.
+- `upload` will send data you exported to the cumulus aggregator

 By default, all available studies will be used by build and export, but you can use or `--target` to specify a specific study to be run.
 You can use it multiple